IvanovvvAnton/Arp-spoofing/README.md

 Initially, PnetLAB has a very limited number of devices to select and use, so it is necessary to download ishare2.

 But for convenient editing and use of the Netlab console, we will make a remote connection via a third-party application.
-We used Mobaxterm.
+We used Mobaxterm (https://mobaxterm.mobatek.net/download.html)

 MobaXterm is a program designed for remote administration of computers and servers.
 The all-in-one network application for remote work gives you a lot of advantages, for example, when using SSH to connect to a remote server, a graphical SFTP browser automatically opens for direct editing of your remotely located files.